Skip to main content

 The loans are intended to operate alongside SAHP grant funding and support the same social and affordable tenures and strategic priorities.
 As part of their SAHP application process, RPs will therefore be asked to indicate whether they wish to bid for low-interest loan funding.
 Further detail is awaited on minimum and maximum loan amounts, additional bidding rounds or whether continuous market engagement opportunities will be available beyond the initial allocation period.

 Given their subordinated structure and long-dated maturity, the loans are expected to function as an alternative form of patient capital within an RP’s capital stack.
-The low interest rate will also enable RPs to overcome the hurdle of interest cover covenants limiting their investment capacity.
+The low interest rate may also enable RPs to overcome the hurdle of interest cover covenants that have limited their investment capacity.
 These factors combined may improve scheme viability and enable providers to deliver additional homes alongside grant and senior debt.

 Sarah Whitty, Banking and Finance Partner at Winckworth Sherwood, said:

-“The proposed loan scheme represents a significant shift in how affordable housing delivery may be financed.
+“The loan scheme represents a significant shift in how affordable housing delivery may be financed.
 Ultra-low cost, long-term subordinated funding has the potential to act as a powerful catalyst alongside grant and conventional borrowing, particularly for providers looking to scale delivery through partnerships and platform structures.
-Providers may see this as an opportunity to unlock schemes that might otherwise struggle to stack up financially.”
+Now that the National Housing Bank is operational and the SAHP bidding process is underway, providers should be actively considering whether this product can unlock schemes that might otherwise struggle to stack up financially.”